-Our new Simply Good and Beautiful Math curriculum uses a spiral method to learning math.
-Let’s talk about spiral math, why it works and how we use this approach!
+Our Simply Good and Beautiful Math curriculum uses a spiral method to teach math.
+Let’s talk about spiral math—why it works and how we use this approach!

 Many parents ask whether our math curriculum uses a spiral or mastery approach, and others wonder what the difference is between the two.
 We answer these important questions in the video and blog post below!

 Math curriculums today typically use one of two types of teaching methods: spiral or mastery.

 - A spiral approach presents a new concept, provides practice on that concept, and then moves to another skill.
 Each skill is reviewed and revisited throughout math levels, always adding to prior learning.

 - A mastery approach focuses on teaching one full concept completely before moving to a new skill.

 Is Simply Good and Beautiful Math spiral or mastery?

 Simply Good and Beautiful Math uses the spiral approach.
 Below we list a few examples of how it is used throughout the courses and three reasons this method works.